 I always recommend that people with varicose eczema see a vein specialist.
 If a Duplex Ultrasound Scan shows that there is a problem in the leg veins that can be remedied, then treatment is advisable.
 This is also the advice of the National Institute for Health and Care Excellence.

-Although varicose eczema is important and should be taken seriously, it is not usually an urgent problem.
+Although varicose eczema is important and should be taken seriously, it is not usually an urgent problem (except when the eczema weeps – see below).
 So while you are waiting for treatment, there are 9 things you might wish to consider in addition to seeing a specialist.

 - Moisturise the skin of the legs